aws-samples/amazon-mq-workshop/labs/lab-6.md

 java -jar amazon-mq-client.jar -url $url -user user2 -password <user 2 password> -mode sender -type queue -destination queue.user1 -name user1
 ```

-You should see a log output like the following one:
+You should see a log output like the following:

 ``` bash
 [ActiveMQ Task-1] INFO org.apache.activemq.transport.failover.FailoverTransport - Successfully connected to ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-2.mq.eu-central-1.amazonaws.com:61617
 Error: User user2 is not authorized to write to: queue://queue.user1
 ```

-This indicates, the `user2` is not authorized to write into this queue.
-Try out what happens, if you read messages from this queue or read/write from/to another one.
+This indicates that `user2` is not authorized to write into this queue.
+Try to see what happens if you read messages from this queue or read/write from/to another one.

-When you only change the user from `user2` to `user1` and read from `queue.user1`, you should see the following log output which indicates, that you can successfully write to `queue.user1`.
+When you change the user from `user2` to `user1` and read from `queue.user1`, you should see the following log output which indicates that you can successfully write to `queue.user1`.

 ``` bash
 [ActiveMQ Task-1] INFO org.apache.activemq.transport.failover.FailoverTransport - Successfully connected to ssl://b-4e4bfd69-7b83-4a27-9faf-4684cfa80443-2.mq.eu-central-1.amazonaws.com:61617